jonaschlegel/archaeological-fields-and-methods/README.md

 #### Courses/Study Programs

-- [University of Oxford - MSc in Applied Landscape Archaeology]([https://www.conted.ox.ac.uk/courses/remote-sensing-and-aerial-survey](https://www.ox.ac.uk/admissions/graduate/courses/msc-applied-landscape-archaeology)) (Oxford, UK - Europe): A specialized course focused on aerial and satellite-based surveying techniques for archaeological research.
+- [University of Oxford - MSc in Applied Landscape Archaeology](https://www.ox.ac.uk/admissions/graduate/courses/msc-applied-landscape-archaeology) (Oxford, UK - Europe): A specialized course focused on aerial and satellite-based surveying techniques for archaeological research.
-- [University of Leicester - MSc in Remote Sensing and GIS](https://le.ac.uk/courses/remote-sensing-and-geographical-information-systems-msc) (Leicester, UK - Europe): A program focusing on the application of remote sensing techniques for archaeology and cultural heritage.
+- [Aberystwyth University - MSc in Remote Sensing and GIS](https://courses.aber.ac.uk/postgraduate/gis-remote-sensing-masters/) (Aberystwyth, Wales - Europe): A program focusing on the application of remote sensing techniques for archaeology and cultural heritage.
-- [University of Glasgow - MSc in Geomatics and Aerial Archaeology](https://www.gla.ac.uk/postgraduate/taught/archaeologygeomatics/) (Glasgow, UK - Europe): A specialized program in GIS and remote sensing applications in archaeology.

 #### Research Companies and Institutes